Julia Trotzki

 ✅ Create a balance of sweet, sour, and bitter – test and adjust.

-✅ If a drink is too sour, just add some sugar or syrup.
+✅ If a drink is too sour, simply add a bit of sugar or syrup.

-✅ When experimenting, refer to proven combinations (e.g., rum + lime + sugar = classic!).
+✅ When experimenting, orient yourself to proven combinations (e.g., rum + lime + sugar = classic!).

 4. Shake or stir?
 The right mixing makes the difference